Ozempic vs bariatric surgery is basically a comparison of semaglutide and gastric sleeve and gastric bypass for weight loss and diabetes.

 - Wegovy is a high-dose formulation of Semaglutide.
 It is administered in a dose of 2.4 mg subcutaneously once a week.

-- Rybelsus is the oral formulation, available as tablets, and administered daily.
+- Rybelsus is an oral formulation, available as tablets, and administered daily.

 Wegovy has been FDA-approved only for obesity and weight loss.

-Wegovy has been found in clinical trials to cause marked weight loss by the following mechanisms:
+Ozempic and Wegovy have been found in clinical trials to cause marked weight loss by the following mechanisms: